Python DataFrame API reference

 Limit / pagination

-Null value handling
+Null handling

 drop_null, drop_nan, fill_null, fill_nan

-Output / collection
+Output / collect

 to_table, to_pandas, collect, iter_rows, iter_batches